Top Reasons You Should Visit Morocco’s Atlas Mountains at Least Once in Your Lifetime

 Kasbah Bab Ourika is a hilltop fortification that has been adapted into a luxury retreat | Courtesy of Kasbah Bab Ourika / Expedia

-Just a couple of hours’ drive from Marrakech, you’ll find yourself in the Atlas Mountains.
+Just a couple of hours’ drive from Marrakech is the Atlas Mountains.
 No matter what time of year you visit, this place gets under your skin.
 In spring, fruit trees laden with blossom add a fragile beauty to the landscape.
 Sultry summers are made more bearable at higher altitudes, offering respite from the heat of the cities below.
 Autumn brings the promise of perfect hiking weather under cloudless skies.
 And the reward, if you come in winter, is the chance to ski somewhere wonderful.
-Read on to discover why you should visit the Atlas Mountains, spanning 2,500km (1,553mi) across north Africa, on your next trip to Morocco.
+Read on to discover why you should visit the Atlas Mountains, which spans 2,500km (1,553mi) across northern Africa, on your next trip to Morocco.

 Climb North Africa’s highest mountain